Skip to main content

 app.post('/webhook/hoox', (req, res) => {

-// Check if we've already processed this job
+// Check if we've already processed this webhook

 return res.status(200).send('OK');